System Design Space

 Supply chain and third-party scripts

-Analytics, chat widgets, A/B tooling, CDN-hosted libraries, and browser extensions all expand the attack surface.
-They should be part of the threat model, not just part of marketing integration.
+Every external script runs with the same privileges as your own code.
+Analytics, chat widgets, A/B tooling, CDN-hosted libraries, and browser extensions expand the attack surface exactly as much as you trust them.
+This is part of the threat model, not just part of marketing integration.

 Protection layers